openmm/openmm/docs-source/usersguide/application.rst

 Using CHARMM Files
 ******************

-Yet another option is to load files created by the CHARMM setup tools.
+Yet another option is to load files created by the CHARMM setup tools, or other compatible tools such as VMD.
 Those include a :file:`psf` file containing topology information, and an ordinary PDB file for the atomic coordinates.
+(Coordinates can also be loaded from CHARMM coordinate or restart files using the CharmmCrdFile and CharmmRstFile classes).
 In addition, you must provide a set of files containing the force field definition to use.
-This can involve several different files with varying formats and filename extensions such as :file:`prm`, :file:`rtf`, and :file:`str`.
+This can involve several different files with varying formats and filename extensions such as :file:`par`, :file:`prm`, :file:`top`, :file:`rtf`, :file:`inp`, and :file:`str`.
 To do this, load all the definition files into a :class:`CharmmParameterSet` object, then include that object as the first parameter when you call :meth:`createSystem` on the :class:`CharmmPsfFile`.